If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 - having sugar around the house

-Think about strategies to deal with them in advance.
+Think about strategies to deal with these things in advance.

 Keep this notebook with you and review it daily.
 Set a reminder on your calendar or cellphone if necessary.